Breaking the $O(\sqrt n)$-Bit Barrier: Byzantine Agreement with Polylog Bits Per Party: Introduction

 At this point the new notion of SRDS comes into the picture.
 We use the \emph{succinctness} property of SRDS combined with the communication tree established by the protocol from~\cite{KSSV06} to bound the size of the aggregated signatures by $\tilde{O}(1)$.
 In essence, the parties aggregate the signatures in a recursive manner up the communication tree such that in each step at most $\polylog(n)$ signatures are aggregated.

 This technique introduces additional subtleties that must be addressed.
 For example, since the partially aggregated signature can no longer afford to describe the set of contributing parties, it is essential to make sure that the same ``base'' signature is not aggregated multiple times (this may allow the adversary to achieve more influence on the final aggregated signature than its proportional fraction of ``base'' signatures).
-To ensure that the fraction of signatures that are generated by corrupted parties is equal to the corruption threshold, every party is assigned with $\polylog(n)$ (virtual) identities---one identity for each path from that party to the supreme committee in the communication tree.
+To address this, we assign $\polylog(n)$ (virtual) identities to every party, one identity for each path from that party to the supreme committee in the communication tree; this ensures that the fraction of signatures that are generated by corrupted parties is equal to the corruption threshold.
+We refer the reader to \cref{sec:ba_from_srds} for more details.

 \begin{theorem}[balanced BA, informal] Let $\beta<1/3$ be a constant.
 Assuming the existence of $\beta n$-secure SRDS, there exists an $n$-party, $\beta n$-resilient BA protocol that terminates after $\polylog(n)$ rounds, and where every party communicates $\polylog(n)\cdot\poly(\secParam)$ bits. \end{theorem}